omnivector-solutions/jobbergate/jobbergate-docs/docs/source/tutorial.md

 ```

 If the `status` reported by your command is `CREATED`, don't worry!
 The Jobbergate Agent just hasn't retrieved and
 submitted the job script yet.
-Wait a few more seconds and dry again.
+Wait a few more seconds and try again.
 You should now see the status change to
 `SUBMITTED`.

-When the Job Submission status shifts to "SUBMITTED", it indicats that the Jobbergate Agent has retrieved the Job Script
+When the Job Submission status shifts to `SUBMITTED`, it indicates that the Jobbergate Agent has retrieved the Job Script
 and submitted it to the `local-slurm` cluster.
 This status will persist until the completion of the Job Script's
 execution.
-The Jobbergate Agent continuaously monitors the job's progress within slurm, and , upon its completion, will
+The Jobbergate Agent continuously monitors the job's progress within slurm, and, upon its completion, will
-update the Job Submission status to "COMPLETE".
+update the Job Submission status to `COMPLETE`.

 ### Check the results of the job